nicodoggie/bastion-falls/content/locations/ahuria.md

 diplomatic situation should be considered incomplete.
 {% end %}

-Tarsa refers to the continent to the east of Betera, and is connected by the [Isthmus of Bastion](@/locations/isthmus-of-bastion.md).
+[Tarsa]{@/locations/tarsa.md} refers to the continent to the east of Betera, and is connected by the [Isthmus of Bastion](@/locations/isthmus-of-bastion.md).
 On its eastern shore, the Ahurian possessions of [Giza](@/locations/giza.md) and [Manascula](@/locations/manascula.md) can be found.

 Once countries in their own right of Giza and Manascula were client nations of the Burtian Empire before they were taken over by the Ahurians.
 Giza was the first large territorial acquisition taken by Ahuria after the semi-mythical days of the Great Ahuriyata.

-Giza, taken first, is bounded to the north by Manascula, to the west by the Posarang Sea, to the south by the Sea of Giza, and to the east by the Ya'naa Desert.
+Giza, taken first, is bounded to the north by Manascula, to the west by the Posaran Sea, to the south by the Sea of Giza, and to the east by the Ya'naa Desert.

 Manascula, taken nearly half a century later, is bounded to the west by Burtz and the Calamutian Strait, the north and east by the Ogadian mountain range, and to the south by Giza.